-- 5. The EIS will continue to provide support, advice and information to members in any workplace where there are concerns related to Covid health and safety issues.
-As a minimum, the EIS expects the following arrangements to be in place in all workplaces until the end of the 2021/22 school session: - a review of all risk assessments, including for individual staff members and pupils for whom bespoke risk assessments have been/require to be in place, to ensure that suitable and sufficient assessments of risks have been undertaken before any mitigations might be removed. - consideration of measures to maintain physical distancing where possible and to follow the wider societal guidance on physical distancing in schools or on dedicated school transport. - consideration should be given to face coverings being worn by Primary staff, Secondary pupils and staff, and adult visitors to settings.
-The expectation currently remains that all school staff and secondary-aged young people will continue to wear face coverings in communal areas and when moving around the school building.
-NB In relation to the bullet point points 2 and 3, careful attention should be given to the requirements of individuals with additional support needs when - while face coverings will not be required in classrooms, learners and staff should continue to be supported to wear them if they choose to do so. - greater emphasis being placed on adequate ventilation, by keeping windows open as much as possible, and doors open when operationally feasible and safe.
+5. The EIS will continue to provide support, advice and information to members in any workplace where there are concerns related to Covid health and safety issues.
+As a minimum, the EIS expects the following arrangements to be in place in all workplaces until the end of the 2021/22 school session:

+- a review of all risk assessments, including for individual staff members and pupils for whom bespoke risk assessments have been/require to be in place, to ensure that suitable and sufficient assessments of risks have been undertaken before any mitigations might be removed. - consideration of measures to maintain physical distancing where possible and to follow the wider societal guidance on physical distancing in schools or on dedicated school transport. - consideration should be given to face coverings being worn by Primary staff, Secondary pupils and staff, and adult visitors to settings, in communal areas and when moving around the school building.
+NB In relation to the bullet point points 2 and 3, careful attention should be given to the requirements of individuals with additional support needs when implementing measures. - while face coverings will not be required in classrooms, learners and staff should continue to be supported to wear them if they choose to do so. - greater emphasis being placed on adequate ventilation, by keeping windows open as much as possible, and doors open when operationally feasible and safe.
 (See Annex A of the Scottish Government Guidance) - Annex A deals with the issues of ventilation and heating.
 As part of this process, local authorities are required to ensure that all schools and day care of children services have access to CO2 monitoring, whether via mobile or fixed devices.
 Details of what action should be taken for different CO2 levels are outlined in the guidance Annex A.